TheDataStation/datastation-escrow/function_approval_design_doc.md

     Thus read/write on a Data Station directory are only granted to a container through `/data`.

-2. A container network to send the functions to the container and communicate the outputs from the container to Data Station.
+2. A Docker network to send the functions to the container and communicate the outputs from the container to Data Station.

    This network has only two hosts: the container and the rest of Data Station (localhost).